appsmithorg/appsmith-docs/website/docs/connect-data/reference/anthropic.md

 # Anthropic

-This page provides information for connecting Appsmith to Anthropic, which allows you to configure applications with advanced AI features.
+This page provides information for connecting Appsmith to Anthropic, which allows you to configure applications with advanced AI features, such as chat completion.

 ## Connect Anthropic